Marriage in modern China: Divorce

-Divorce can be granted when both husband and wife desire to get a divorce.
+Divorce can be granted when both husband and wife desire it.
 Both should apply for a divorce and make arrangements for children and property so a divorce certificate can be issued.
 Divorces initiated by one party should be taken to the people’s court and will be granted when reconciliation is not possible.
-This law also specifies that divorce does not cut ties between parents and children and that those relationships should be maintained.
+This law also specifies that divorce does not cut parental ties and that those relationships should be maintained.

 The 2020 Minfadian (civil code) introduced a 30-day "cool-off period" for uncontested divorces, which are handled by the Civil Affairs Bureau.
 This rule does not affect contested divorces handled by the court.
 However, the judicial system is known to habitually deny initial petitions.
 In one extreme case, Ning Shunhua v.
 Chen Dinghua, a Hunanese women took five petitions to divorce her gambling husband.

+Divorce laws

+Divorce laws in China have undergone significant changes throughout history, reflecting the evolution of Chinese societal and cultural norms.
+Divorce in China has existed for at least two thousand years, yet the right to divorce was mainly available to men.
+Historically, there were seven grounds for a man to repudiate his wife including adultery, infertility, and disobedience to his parents.
+Women, on the other hand, only had three grounds to prevent such repudiation.
+In the most extreme cases, a woman could only escape a marriage by running away or committing suicide.

+Imperial era

+During the imperial era, divorce laws became more codified and restrictive.
+The Qing government implemented strict rules governing divorce.
+For instance, a couple would need a valid reason to divorce, such as infidelity, and the couple would need to obtain approval from their families and the government.
+A man might divorce his wife under the Qing legal code for improper behavior (gossip, jealousy, adultery, theft, lack of filiality toward in-laws), sickness, or inability to bear a son.
+These rights were not shared by the wife who could only divorce her husband if her birth family was willing to file a lawsuit on her behalf, and then only if her husband had abandoned her, caused her lasting bodily damage, sought to sell her, or forced her to commit adultery.
+In practice, divorce was extremely rare in the late Qing Dynasty and could result in social ostracism.